Michaele Lockard (B.S. ’20)

 Next Program Start

-Pursue your calling on your own schedule with flexible course scheduling and on-campus and online format options.
+Pursue your calling on your own schedule with flexible course scheduling and online programs.

 At Cornerstone University, we’re committed to equipping you with practical tools and practices to drive lasting transformation in your work and in your world.
 Foundational courses in communication, multicultural counseling and current trends in psychology prepare you to persevere in your vision of a better world.